The South Africa climate is in general mild and comfortable, with usually hot and sunny summers and mild winters.

 To give you a more detailed insight into the four seasons I will give you some description of what South Africa climate you can expect for the various seasons in Cape Town.

-Here is a picture of a similarly stunning display of springflowers in bloom in Kirstenbosch Gardens in September.
+On the picture is a similarly stunning display of springflowers in bloom in Kirstenbosch Gardens as seen each September.
+Read more about Kirstenbosch Botanical Gardens in Cape Town here.

 The summer is longer than the actual starting dates of the season would make you assume.
 Summer days are usually starting with around 17 degrees in the morning and heating up to 30 degrees Celsius in Cape Town.
 Occasionally there will be very hot days with 35 degrees Celsius or more.
 Further inland, e.g. in Stellenbosch, which is only a 40 Minute trip from Cape Town, the temperatures will be slightly higher.